 3. Local school districts should take the lead in determining facilities project needs, scope, and design.

-as and administrative procedures should be as simple as possible, so as to minimize administrative burdens / paperwork and maximize local control, while providing accountability.
+4. Funding formulas and administrative procedures should be as simple as possible, so as to minimize administrative burdens / paperwork and maximize local control, while providing accountability.

 5. Property tax levies for facilities should be equalized in a manner that minimizes variations in revenue per student for comparable tax effort regardless of variations in local tax base, and provides stability over time.

 6. Special provisions should be made to ensure adequacy and equity for districts that have incurred facilities damage due to natural disasters.